zmalone/chef-web-docs/source/manage-a-web-app/rhel/index.md

 * introduces just enough complexity to demonstrate real-world Chef usage patterns.
 * uses off-the-shelf software that you probably already know.

-After completing this lesson, you'll:
+After completing this tutorial, you'll:

 * be able to use attributes to create reusable Chef cookbooks that enable you to build more complex systems.
 * be more productive by using community cookbooks from Chef Supermarket to perform common tasks.